tom-howard/ros/docs/others/amr31001/lab2.md

     ```
     ***

     The robot should start turning on the spot, and you should see some interesting information being printed to the terminal.
-After it has turned by 45&deg;, the robot should stop momentarily and then carry on turning again.
+After it has turned by 45&deg; the robot should stop.

-1. Stop the Node by entering ++ctrl+c++ in **TERMINAL 1**.
+1. Stop the Node by entering ++ctrl+c++ in **TERMINAL 1** and then run it again (`rosrun amr31001 ex2.py`) if you missed what happened the first time!

 1. **What you need to do**: